Angienoelhaverly/UFOs/README.md

 * The same issue with the Shape field, without knowing what the shape options are, the user will not know what terms to search for.

 ***Recommendations for further development:***
+* Remove case-sensitivity in all the textbox search fields.
-* A drop down menu for the shape option as it would be hard for users to guess this on their own.
-This would be more user friendly as a drop down option than a user input of text.
+* Add a drop down menu for the shape field.
+This would be more user friendly as a drop down option than the textbox.
 * The text in the Comments section should be parsed and cleaned as there are strange symbols that can appear.
 These should be eliminated to make reading the comments more user-friendly.